cloud-native-robotz-hackathon/robot-sim/README.md

 `$ curl http://localhost:3000/reset` will reset the simulation but keep it running.

 Look at the handler section in the controller code to see what API endpoints work already.

+Stop the simulation using the "PAUSE" button and reset when you want to start over using the "REWIND" button.
+And read the user guide, there is tons of information and tutorials there.